XeniaTsomp/ModelChecking/README.md

 // ONU - Optical Network Unit

-// Obtain downstream and upstream packets destined to itself

-// The ONU has 3 power modes:listen, sleep and active

-//ONU replies to a sleep request with ack message when its queue is empty, else replies with nack message.

-//When ONU is in active mode, packets arrive to its queue and then received by OLT if no ack message sent to OLT.

-//When ONU is in listen mode, packets arrive to its queue, ONU turns to active mode and sends them to OLT, OLT receives packets and ONU turns to listen mode.

-//When ONU is in sleep mode, packets are buffered in its queue.

-//ONU turns to listen mode in ns, so the time that is spent is negible.
+// Obtain downstream and upstream packets destined to itself.
+The ONU has 3 power modes:listen, sleep and active.
+ONU replies to a sleep request with ack message when its queue //is empty, else replies with nack message.
+When ONU is in active mode, packets arrive to its queue and then received by OLT if no ack message sent to OLT.
+When ONU is in listen //mode, packets arrive to its queue, ONU turns to active mode and sends them to OLT, OLT receives packets and ONU turns to listen mode.
+When ONU is in sleep mode, packets are //buffered in its queue.
+ONU turns to listen mode in ns, so the time that is spent is negible.

 module ONU

 	//ONU states